drtoful/jumpi/README.md

 There's a set of sample configuration files for uwsgi and nginx in the 'conf' folder.
 We suggest using the emperor mode of uwsgi to handle loading of the uwsgi processes.

+We always suggest to bind the agent only on localhost (127.0.0.1) for security reasons.

 ## Configuration